backstreetbrogrammer/35_ParallelStreams/README.md

       .findFirst(); // find the FIRST element
 ```

-How can Fork-Join API track the first element ?
+How can Fork-Join API track the first element?
 By using synchronization across multiple threads in the pool.

 However, using `findAny()` will be much easier and have less or no hidden synchronization involved.